cajun-code/game_dev_ruby_book/index.rst

 ..
-Game Development with Ruby documentation master file, created by sphinx-quickstart on Tue May 24 08:43:37 2011.
+Game Development with Ruby master file, created by sphinx-quickstart on Tue May 24 08:43:37 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.